 In 2010 I published Telling History: A Manual for Performers and Presenters of First-Person Narratives (AltaMira Press).
 The book has been very positively received and adopted for courses around the country.
 You can find more information at the AltaMira Press website.

-I present at least one paper a year at a conference.
-These conferences are sometimes on history, sometimes public history, and sometimes museum studies.
+I present regularly at academic conferences on agricultural, public and women's history, and museum studies.
 You can see the conferences where I've presented listed on my CV, linked below.

 Through 2004 I was on the Governor's Advisory Committee to the Kansas Sesquicentennial Commission.
 That's a long way of saying that I get to help plan Kansas's 150th birthday celebration.
 The Kansas-Nebraska Act was passed in 1854, and all hell broke loose when Congress decided to let the residents of the territory vote for themselves whether Kansas would enter the Union as a free or a slave state.
 I'll be helping communities and historic sites tell the story of the Bleeding Kansas era.
 This is a special labor of love for me because my family came to Kansas in 1856.
 (I am a fifth generation Flint Hills farm owner.)